 1-1/2 cups of water for 1 cup grains.
 25 minutes on high pressure.

-Wheat berries are not gluten-free so if must stay away from gluten, you will have to sub in something else.
-Quinoa or a medium or short whole grain brown rice works nicely.
+Wheat berries are not gluten-free so if you must stay away from gluten, you will have to sub in something else.
+Quinoa or a medium or short whole grain brown rice works too.

 - This salad keeps well for a few days refrigerated and makes a great packed lunch.
 Pears will darken a bit with the dressing but texture and flavour stays fresh.

 - Wheat berries take a while to cook, I like to soak mine overnight to remove some of the phytates and improve the absorbancy of the nutrients.
 Soaking also speeds up cooking time, but is not necessary for good results if you don’t have time to soak, or just can’t plan ahead.

 - Use a rice cooker to cook the grains!
 Place soaked and drained grains in the bowl of the rice cooker, add 2 cups of water for each cup of the pre-soaked measured dry grain, set and leave it be.
 Come back to perfectly cooked grains.

 - Substitute apple for the pear if you'd like.

 - I used Tamari toasted almonds.
 You can use plain toasted almonds like I have noted below.
 Tamari almonds add a nice bit of umami to the salad.
 You can buy them here or make your own.

 - 1 cup of sliced radishes a small bunch